GMC Specialist Registration

-When will I know the outcome of my appeal to the GMC’s Registration Appeals Panel?
+When will I know the outcome of my appeal?

 After the doctor and the GMC have presented their case, the hearing will close, and the Panellists will make their decision in private.
 The Chairperson will make a written record of their decision and the reasons for their decision, which will be sent to the doctor and the GMC by the Registration Appeals Team within 28 days.

-If I am successful before the GMC Registration Appeals Panel will the GMC pay my legal fees?
+If I cam successful in my appeal, will the GMC pay my legal fees?

 Costs are not routinely ordered in favour of the winning party in proceedings before the GMC’s Registration Appeals Panel.
 The Panel will only order one party to pay the other party’s legal costs in exceptional circumstances, such as if the other side has acted unreasonably in bringing the appeal, or during the appeal process.
 Any costs application needs to be submitted at least 24 hours before the appeal is heard.

-Can I appeal against a decision made by the GMC’s Registration Appeals Panel?
+Can I appeal against a decision made by the GMC’s Rregistration Appeals Panel?